- Tagging notes and transcripts

 Search an existing tag: Type a few characters to see matching tags

 Choose an AI-suggested tag: Condens suggests fitting tags based on the text that you highlighted.
 Suggestions are indicated by , and .
 Just press the respective number keys on you keyboard to select them.

 Select a tag from the list: Scroll down to see a list of tags and tag groups to choose from.

 Create a new tag: Type the name of the new tag in the search field and hit enter or click Create.

 In addition to assigning relevant tags, you can add a summary to Highlights: Especially when working with transcripts, summarizing the content of what is said in a few words helps with gaining an overview and quickly identifying important Highlights during synthesis.

 Hint: You can use the blue pin above the tagging dialogue to make it appear automatically once some text is selected.

 Tagging images and files

-You can assign tags to images and files that are placed in the notes or transcript section of a participant.
+You can assign tags to images and files that are placed in the notes or transcript section of a Session.
 Select the file by clicking it and then proceed the same way you would do for text (see section above).